chrislzm/BackInStock/NotificationService/README.md

 ## Email Template

-The back in stock notification email subject and body can be customized.
+Default email subject and body templates are included and they can be customized:
 * Email subject template is located in the `application.properties` file in the `my.notifications.email.subject.template` setting
 * Email body template is located in [`src/main/resources/notification_email.html`](src/main/resources/notification_email.html)